pingcap/docs-tidb-operator/en/access-dashboard.md

         config: {}
     ```

-2. After the cluster is created, expose TiDB to the local machine by running the following command:
+2. After the cluster is created, expose TiDB Dashboard to the local machine by running the following command:

     {{< copyable "shell-regular" >}}